 2019 - George Bush Intercontinental Airport served a record breaking 59 million passengers.

 2020 - Houston remained the only city in the Western Hemisphere with two Skytrax four-star rated airports.

 2020 - Houston became the only U.S. city to have two airports equipped with biometric boarding and arrivals for international passengers.

 The airfields found at the three airport facilities are capable of accommodating virtually any type of aircraft, even those as large as the Antonov 225, on runways that extend up to 12,000 feet.

 While the airports represent a significant contribution to Houston and the surrounding communities' economies, the airport system functions as an enterprise fund and does not burden the local tax base to pay for operations, maintenance or capital improvements.
 The Houston Airport System accomplishes financial self-sufficiency by deriving income from fees, rentals, and other charges.
 Surpluses generated are reinvested into capital development and bond retirement.
-According to the most recent economic impact study, the three airports collectively contributed more than $27 billion to the local economy and were directly responsible for more than 230,000 jobs that generated $8.7 billion in employment earnings.
+According to the most recent economic impact study, the three airports collectively contributed more than $36.4 billion (2019) to the local economy and were directly responsible for more than 190,000 jobs.

 Houston Airports affirms its commitment to using its best efforts to assist in the fight against human trafficking, in accordance with the City of Houston’s zero tolerance policy.
 We stand in support of the victims of human trafficking, and we assist in the detection and reporting of all suspected human trafficking activities at our airports.
 We do this through promoting awareness and through coordination with our stakeholders and local and federal authorities.